jwt-scala/jwt-scala/docs/src/main/tut/jwt-core-jwt.md

 ### Decoding

 In JWT Scala, espcially when using raw strings which are not typesafe at all, there are a lot of possible errors.
 This is why nearly all `decode` functions will return a `Try` rather than directly the expected result.
-In case of failure, the wrapped exception should tell you what went wront.
+In case of failure, the wrapped exception should tell you what went wrong.

+Take note that nearly all decoding methods (including those from helper libs) support either a String key, or a PrivateKey with a Hmac algorithm or a PublicKey with a RSA or ECDSA algorithm.

 ```tut
 // Decode all parts of the token as string